Pennsylvania GOP lawmaker claims Democratic officials worked to 'tip the scales' to Biden

 "[D]ue directly to these issues I am requesting that a full audit be conducted of the 2020 general election prior to the certification of any results," Cutler wrote.

-Corman told Fox News Friday that while the vote tally statewide may be completed soon, each of the 67 counties has to certify their vote.
+Corman, R-Centre, told Fox News Friday that while the vote tally statewide may be completed soon, each of the 67 counties has to certify their vote.
 Time must then be allowed for legal challenges -- some of which have already been launched in Philadelphia County by Trump attorney Rudolph Giuliani.

-"If there are requests for recount they will have to go through that process," he said.
-"This is the unfortunate part about what Secretary Boockvar and by extension Governor Tom Wolf have done by changing the rules over how this is done, and doing everything they could to tip the scales in favor of Joe Biden."
+"If there are requests for a recount they will have to go through that process," he said.
+"This is the unfortunate part about what Secretary Boockvar has done -- and by extension Governor Tom Wolf -- by changing a lot of the rules over how this is done, and doing everything they could to tip the scales in favor of Joe Biden."

 Corman singled out Philadelphia County once again as a place where there is potential for "misdoing".